dcrommie/walbrook/src/markdown-pages/advisory.md

 thumbnail: ../src/images/advisoryframework.png
 page: true
 title: How we do it
-subtitle: Supported by great technology and institutional-grade investment management, our advisory framework guides our conversations and actions from the outset.
+subtitle: Supported by great technology and institutional investment management, our advisory framework guides our conversations and actions from the outset.
 FAQ1: Understanding your objectives and needs
 answer1: >-
   What is important to you?
 How comfortable are you with investment and risk?
 Do